COVID 19 Updates and Guidelines

 We are open and as always practice safe care!

 If you are experiencing a medical emergency or are in need of a screening procedure please do not delay your care.
 Texas Health Rockwall has a reputation for safe care and remains abreast of the latest precautions and recommendations to ensure that we are providing the safest care possible.
 If you have concerns please call our hospital and ask to speak to someone who can provide additional details on the area or department you may visit.
-To learn more about what Texas Health Rockwall is doing to provide safe care visit read a message from our President.

 For more information about Coronovirus, and what to expect at other Texas Health facilities please click here.